HaikuZen/myCCC4Worker/README.md

 The application uses Cloudflare D1 (SQLite-compatible) to store:
 - **Ride data**: Distance, duration, calories, elevation, speed, and performance metrics
+- **User associations**: Each ride is linked to the user who uploaded it for data privacy
 - **GPX files**: Original GPX file content as BLOB data for backup and re-analysis
 - **User accounts**: Google OAuth2 user profiles with roles and permissions
 - **Sessions**: Secure session management with automatic cleanup